IMMRMKW/Ventilation_controller_cc/README.md

 ## How to Use

-### Step 1: Configure Ramses CC Commands
+### Step 1: Configure Ramses CC
-Add the integration commands to your Ramses CC schema:

-1. Open the `commands.txt` file in a text editor like Notepad++
-2. Replace the serial numbers in the commands with your actual device serial numbers:
-   - Use Ctrl+F to find the existing serial numbers
-   - Replace them with your remote and ventilation unit serial numbers
-3. Copy all commands and paste them into the "commands" section of your remote in Ramses CC's "known devices" section
+Add the number of faked CO2 devices to your Ramses CC's "known devices" section equal to the number of zones in your ventilation system.
+Use device IDs that are logical.
+E.g., check your actual CO2 sensor's ID, and increment the last number for each zone.

 <img src="images/schema.png" alt="Ramses CC Schema Configuration" width="50%">